Background

 The Solution

 Our team brainstormed multiple ideas.
-Among the top contenders were:

 - Push notifications with personalized offers